Cucumber Martini Recipe! Ultimate Guide

 • cucumber – I prefer using English cucumbers, but any fresh cucumber will work.

 • elderflower liqueur – This is one of my favorite liqueurs.
 I discovered it about ten years ago and try to use it whenever I can.
 It has such a unique flavor; I find it to be floral, fruity, and a bit sweet.
-It definitely adds something special to this cucumber martini.
+It adds something special to this cucumber martini.

 • fresh lemon juice – Freshly squeezed is the only way to go.
 Trust me.